JuliaReach/Reachability.jl/docs/src/citations.md

 Pages = ["citations.md"]
 ```

-This page lists publications citing packages or papers from the JuliaReach ecosystem.
+This page lists publications citing JuliaReach, such as packages or papers from the JuliaReach ecosystem.

 ## Conference Proceedings